AbhisekPhy/AbhisekPhy.github.io/_pages/opening.md

 author_profile: true
 ---

-**Junior Research Fellow (JRF) position:** Currently, we have an opening for a Junior Research Fellow (JRF) position funded by the Anusandhan National Research Foundation (ANRF).
-The position is initially for one year, with possibility of further extensions, subject to the candidate's satisfactory performance.
-The candidate may also be considered for a PhD position in our group upon successfully clearing the institute's PhD admission process.
+**Junior Research Fellow (JRF) position:** We currently have an opening for a Junior Research Fellow (JRF) position funded by the Anusandhan National Research Foundation (ANRF).
+The position is initially for one year, with the possibility of extension based on the candidate's performance.
+The candidate may also be considered for a PhD position in our group, subject to successfully clearing the institute's PhD admission process.

 **PhD positions:** We are looking for motivated and bright students to join our Condensed Matter Theory group at IITGN (through the IITGN PhD selection process).
 Interested students are encouraged to write to me with your CV (with detailed academic record) and research interests.